5 Desk Stretches You Can Do Right Now to Relieve Lower Back Pain

 1. Seated Spinal Twist

 Sit up straight in your chair.
-Place your right hand on your left knee and gently twist your torso to the left.
-Hold for 20-30 seconds, then switch sides.
-This releases tension in your thoracic spine and obliques โ€” the muscles that stiffen first when you’re hunched over a keyboard.
+Put your right hand on your left knee and twist your torso to the left.
+Hold it for 20-30 seconds, then switch sides.
+This targets the thoracic spine and obliques — the first muscles to lock up when you’re hunched over your keyboard for hours.
+I noticed the difference in my mid-back stiffness within a few days of doing this consistently.

 2. Hip Flexor Stretch